Sodiq Atanda: Partizani

 On 24 December 2015, Atanda joined Kategoria Superiore side Partizani on a free transfer following the expire of his Apolonia contract.
 He made his league debut with the club on 30 January of the following year, playing ful-90 minutes in a 2–0 home success over Laçi.

 In April 2016, Atanda produced strong performances by helping Partizani keep three clean-sheets in 4 matches, conceding only once, which helped him earn Albanian Superliga Player of the Month.

 On 27 October 2017, he agreed a contract extension, signing until June 2019.

 Hapoel Kfar Saba

 On 25 June 2019, Atanda signed to Hapoel Kfar Saba.

 International career

 Atanda has made 5 appearances with Nigeria U23 squad.

+Personal life

+He has an additional Albanian passport.